charludo/barely/README.md

 barely reduces static website development to its key parts, by automatically rendering jinja2 templates and Markdown content into HTML.
 A simple **plugin interface** allows for easy extensibility, and the built-in **live web server** makes on-the-fly development as comfortable as possible.

+Since building performant and SEO-friendly websites is always important, barely comes bundled with a Google **Lighthouse** CLI option, letting you quickly generate reports about your sites health.

 For more on barelys design philosophy, and to see whether barely might be right for your project, [see here in the docs](https://github.com/charludo/barely/blob/main/docs/about.md).